LunarG/VulkanSamples/BUILD.md

 ## Git the Bits

-Make sure you have access to the Khronos Github repository.
-If not, send an email to jens@lunarg.com or courtney@lunarg.com and we can add you if you have a Khronos account.
-Also need to be sure that your Github account name is in your Khronos profile or the system will disable Github access.
-Once you have access to the Khronos Github repository, the preferred work flow is to fork that repo, commit work on to your fork and then issue a pull request to integrate that work into the Khronos repo.
-If that's too much, it's okay to clone the Khronos repository directly.
+Make sure you have access to the Khronos GitLab repository at gitlab.khronos.org.
+Once you do, the preferred work flow is to clone the repo, create a branch, push branch to gitlab and then issue a merge request to integrate that work back into the repo.

 Note: If you are doing ICD (driver) development, please make sure to look at documentation in the [ICD Loader](loader/README.md) and the [Sample Driver](icd).